rastabda22/rastabda24/README.md

 A simple Text Terminal Simulator for Javascript.

 After watching some Python games like [Terminal RPG](https://stay-alive.itch.io/terminal-rpg) I was intrigued on how hard it would be to simulate that environment in Javascript.
-I quickly made a prototype, a simple "pre" tag that is manipulated through Javascript.
+I quickly made a prototype (*Terminal.html*), a simple "pre" tag that is manipulated through Javascript.

-Since I also wanted to color the letters and handle wider characters I moved to using a "canvas" tag (creating 'JSTTS.html'), in which I developed most of the visual functionalities.
+Since I also wanted to color the letters and handle wider characters I moved to using a "canvas" tag (*JSTTS.html*), in which I developed most of the visual functionalities.
 It's a Grid of letters to simulate a mono-spaced font rendered into a View, which represents the 'canvas'.
 Since the HTML was getting crowded I decided to split it, taking the chance to also change its name to avoid confusion with other libraries.

 I chose the name of an animal.
-Namely, the "hoping desert rodent" [Jerboa](https://en.wikipedia.org/wiki/Jerboa), instead of the 'JS' (JerboaTTS).
+Namely, the "hoping desert rodent" [Jerboa](https://en.wikipedia.org/wiki/Jerboa), instead of the 'JS'.

-After splitting the project into a jerboa.js and an index.html I started organizing the code.
+After splitting the project into a jerboa.js and an index.html  (*JerboaTTS*) I started organizing the code.
 Not only did I clean it up but I also bundled parts of the code into objects (no more loose multi-dimensional arrays).
 And so, after developing it for a while I arrived at a library that is flexible enough to allow users to play with and understand.